Gowtham-app-developer/Android-Interview-Questions/Android Architecture.md

 - Clean code can be read and enhanced by a developer other than its original author that comes With understandability comes readability, changeability, extensibility, and         maintainability.
 - Code should be elegant, no duplication, Runs all the Tests, Create the meaningful Names in Classes and functions ,Minimize the number of entities such as classes, Methods and   the Functions.

+## Work Manager

+- WorkManager is a background processing library which is used to execute background tasks which should run in a guaranteed way but not necessarily immediately.
+- WorkManager we can enqueue our background processing even when the app is not running and the device is rebooted for some reason.
+- It also lets us define constraints necessary to run the task e.g. network availability before starting the background task.